Back to Top

 The Enventive model shown above was used to simulate the force on the door latch as the door was opened.
 The force will initially increase as the door is pulled.
 It is important to determine the variability of the force across the range of motion, and the point at which the force peaks.

 Analysis results are recorded directly to Excel where they can quickly be plotted using tools provided by Excel.
-Excel is embedded directly in Enventive, and may optionally be run in its own window while maintaining its connection to Enventive.
+Excel is embedded directly in Enventive Concept, and may optionally be run in its own window while maintaining its connection to Enventive Concept.
 Excel is used for all tolerance analysis reporting, and may be used to drive Enventive models as well.
 Excel data is saved inside the Enventive data files.